wavefrontHQ/docs/pages/doc/integrations_tas_howto.md

    [this](https://docs.pivotal.io/application-service/3-0/operating/configure-lb.html)
    document for finalizing the configuration of the load balancers in all IAAS.

-You should adjust the naming in these docs to suit a Wavefront proxy.
+Replace the example names for the load balancers from the documentation with names that suit a Wavefront proxy.
-You can ignore the portions of these docs that contain information about interactions with Ops Manager, because since we will talk about that in the next section.
+You can ignore the portions of these docs that contain information about interactions with Ops Manager, because we will talk about that in the next section.
 - For GCP, record the backend service name of your load balancer.
 - For AWS, record the actual Elastic Load Balancer name.
 - For Azure, record the Azure Load Balancer name.